jkassis/frogger/README.md

 ==========================
 The game animation system (GAS) animates objects for interactive media of all sorts including video games and other motion graphics.

-The author's intent is to translate GAS into multiple languages as a learning exercise.
+I intend to translate GAS into multiple languages as a learning exercise.
 Right now, only GoLang is provided.

-GAS herein is not production ready.
-Nevertheless, it is a place to start and extend.
+I would not recommend GAS herein for production.
+Nevertheless, this repo can serve as a good place to start and extend.
 Custom animations systems can often do more with less, so you might want to experiment.

 ![GAS Stillshot](https://raw.githubusercontent.com/jkassis/gas/main/screens/frogger.intro.png)